About Professional Classes

 Fees

-Drop In: £8 per class
+Drop in: £8 per class

 Buy four classes in the same week, and get one free!
 Promotion automatically applied at check out.